Rakshita-622/OOPS_Mini_Project/About_project.md

 ### Expected Outcomes

-By completing this project, users will gain hands-on experience in:

 - Building a basic GUI application using Tkinter.
 - Implementing file handling in Python for data persistence.
 - Understanding the fundamentals of CRUD operations (Create, Read, Update, Delete).